 Our notion of institution equivalence is a natural generalisation of the notion of categorical equivalence.
 The idea of institution embedding (although not formulated directly) is as old as the seminal work on institutions (Goguen and Burstall, 1992).
 Notice that the terminology 'institution embedding' is used also by (Meseguer, 1998) but in a completely different sense.
-Besides (Diaconescu, 1998), several stronger variants of liberal institution homomorphisms have been independently introduced in the literature, such that the categorical retractive simulations of (Kreowski and Mossakovski, 1995) and the extension maps of (Meseguer, 1998).
+Besides (Diaconescu, 1998), several stronger variants of liberal institution morphisms have been independently introduced in the literature, such that the categorical retractive simulations of (Kreowski and Mossakowski, 1995) and the extension maps of (Meseguer, 1998).
 Exact institution embeddings are a novel concept which expresses the primitive possibility of amalgamation of consistent models across an institution embedding.
+Similar notions of exactness based on β -naturality diagrams being pullbacks have been introduced in the literature, such as the additive institution morphisms of (Diaconescu, 1998; Diaconescu and Stefaneas, 1998) and the institutions representations with amalgamation of (Tarlecki, 2000).